Giuseppe Maria Tomasi: Early life

 Tomasi was born at Licata, in the Kingdom of Sicily, part of the Crown of Aragon, to Giulio Tomasi, the first Prince of Lampedusa and his wife, Rosalia Traina.
 His life was oriented toward God from his first years.
-Formed and educated in the family home, where they did not lack riches or moral training, he gave proofs of a spirit very open to study and to piety.
+Formed and educated in the family home, where they did not lack riches or moral training, he gave proof of a spirit very open to study and to piety.
 His parents cared greatly for this and for his own Christian formation and his instruction in the classical and modern languages, above all in the Spanish language, because he was destined by the family for the royal court of Madrid, as he was bound to inherit from his own father, as his title of nobility, that of Grandee of Spain.

 But Tomasi's own spirit aspired, even from youth, to be small in the Kingdom of God, and to serve not the kings of the earth but the King of heaven.
-He cultivated his pious desire in his heart until he obtained the consent of his father to follow his vocation to the religious life.
+He cultivated his pious desire in his heart until he obtained the consent of his father to follow his vocation to religious life.